Luxmusik/sandbox-virtualappliance/readme.md

 2015-10-13 12:38:38:725 INFO  sandbox.runner.Runner -                                      - All components started.
 ```

 Then, in your browser, go to ```http://<Sandbox hostname>:8080``` and sign in with your new credentials.
-You're ready to go, starting adding users and creating sandboxes.
+You're ready to go, starting inviting additional users to join and creating sandboxes.

 3. User Management
 ------------------